MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/intro-to-file-collaboration.md

 You can choose one or more of the following options, depending on the number and location of files that you want to migrate.

+- **Migration Manager**.
+Copy file shares or content from other cloud providers to Microsoft 365.
+[Learn more about migrating content to Microsoft 365](/sharepointmigration/migrate-to-sharepoint-online).

 - **SharePoint Migration Tool**.
-To migrate files from file shares or on-premises SharePoint, you can use the SharePoint Migration Tool.
-For info, see [How the SharePoint Migration Tool works](/sharepointmigration/how-the-sharepoint-migration-tool-works/).
+To migrate SharePoint Server sites and content, you can use the SharePoint Migration Tool.
+For info, see [Overview of the SharePoint Migration Tool](/sharepointmigration/introducing-the-sharepoint-migration-tool).

 - **Known Folder Move**.
 If your users save most of their files to their Desktop, Documents, and Pictures folders, you can seamlessly move them to OneDrive using [Known Folder Move](/onedrive/redirect-known-folders) so users can continue working in the locations they're used to.
     ![Enabling protection on a user's Desktop, Pictures, and Documents folder in OneDrive](media/sp-collabguide11.png)